barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 ---
 # Sequence Labeling on a Structured Data

-Sequence labeling is one of the classic ML task, that includes well-studied problems of Part-of-Speech (POS) tagging, Named Entity Recognition (NER), and more.
+Sequence labeling is one of the classic ML tasks, that include well-studied problems of Part-of-Speech (POS) tagging, Named Entity Recognition (NER), and more.
 Here I want to discuss two related topics: **tokenization**, and satisfying constrains imposed by the **structure** of input document.
 These two pieces are independent, but I still want to talk about both here, under the umbrella of generic sequence labeling.